vedaldi/practical-cnn-reg/doc/instructions.md

 trainOpts.gpus = [1] ;
 ```

-Do not forget to also change `expDir` in order to start a new experiment from scratch.
+The code above also changes `expDir` in order to start a new experiment from scratch.

 > **Task:** Test GPU-based training (if possible).
 How much faster does it run compared to CPU-based training?

 Now we are ready to experiment with different CNNs.